 Policies Related to Peery Park: The project site is located in the Peery Park industrial area.
 The City is currently undergoing a study for a Specific Plan for Peery Park to establish land use policies for reinvestment in the area, define appropriate development standards (including FARs), develop area-wide traffic demand management (TDM) strategies, potentially establish a development reserve and cap, and plan for public infrastructure improvements.
-The background research and community outreach began in 2013; visioning will continue in early 2014 and public hearings to consider adoption of a Specific Plan are anticipated in the summer/fall of 2014.
+The background research and community outreach began in 2013; visioning will continue in 2014 and public hearings to consider adoption of a Specific Plan are anticipated in 2015.